I lost the bid on a job recently. A website redesign. I lost the job because I’m not familiar with the platform the site was built on.

 Team up with someone who knows what you don’t.

-I was disappointed when I lost the account, realizing too late that I could have partnered with someone familiar with the preferred platform.
+I was disappointed when I lost the account.
+Partnering with someone familiar with the preferred platform would have been the thing to do.